Viscoplasticity

 TL;DR

 Note!
-Equations are written in tensor notation, but the implementated code is in matrix notation!
+Equations are written in tensor notation, but the implemented code is in matrix notation!

 Recap to linear material modelling